DianaBaRo/Boocket/README.md

 * Redux to keep the state of the app in the same store
 * react-bootstrap framework and CSS for styling
 * react-router-dom to draw the routes
 * Ruby on Rails to create the API and handle the data persistence.
-I used fetch withing my actions to GET and POST data from my API
+I used fetch within my actions to GET and POST data from my API
 * Docker
 * Google Books API